solana-foundation/mosaic/packages/cli/README.md

 If your signer (fee payer) is also the mint authority, the create commands will additionally:

-- create EBALTS config and set gating program to the ABL program
+- create Token ACL config and set gating program to the ABL program
-- create an ABL list (allowlist for Arcade, blocklist for Stablecoin and configurable for Tokenized Security)
+- create an ABL list (allowlist for Arcade, configurable for Stablecoin and Tokenized Security)
 - set ABL extra metas on the mint
-- enable EBALTS permissionless thaw
+- enable Token ACL permissionless thaw

 ## Command reference